Egilsstaðir: Climate

 Depending on isotherm, Egilsstaðir has a subarctic climate (Köppen: Dfc) or a subpolar oceanic climate (Cfc) bordering very closely on a Tundra climate (ET).
-Winters there tend to be colder than other towns in the area, and summers tend to have daytime highs often exceeding 15 C, higher than most of Iceland, but at night it is colder than most towns with a similar climate.
-The town being at a relatively low elevation somewhat shielded from maritime winds enables warmer air to stay for longer than in coastal areas, although the effect of southerlies become negated by high mountains blocking such winds, and as a result Egilsstaðir still has a lot cooler summers than continental Nordic climates have on similar latitudes.
+Winters tend to be colder than other towns in the area, and summers tend to have daytime highs often exceeding 15 C, higher than most of Iceland, but at night it is colder than most towns with a similar climate.
+The town being at a relatively low elevation somewhat shielded from maritime winds enables warmer air to stay for longer than in coastal areas, although the effect of southerlies become negated by high mountains blocking such winds, and as a result Egilsstaðir still has cooler summers than continental Nordic climates at a similar latitude.
 Egilsstaðir being relatively close to the east coast also increased the maritime moderation both in summer and winter.
 With Central Iceland being at a highland tundra, the Egilsstaðir area is still the warmest for 1961–1990 summer maxima among Icelandic weather stations for populated areas.

 The figures here given for precipitation days and sunshine hours belong to Grímsárvirkjun and Hallormsstaður, which are 15 km and 25 km away from Egilsstaðir respectively and get around 100 mm more precipitation than Egilsstaðir, so it is possible that Egilsstaðir has fewer days with precipitation and gets more sunlight than stated below.
 Egilsstaðir often sees the highest summer temperatures in the country, with the highest temperature recorded being 29.8 C on 16 August 2025, at Egilsstaðir Airport.

 The climate has significantly warmed in recent years, as seen in the climate averages for the 1991–2020 reference period.